ashu3103/go-compiler-notes/middle-end/00-escape-analysis/03-stmt-handling/02-interprocedural-analysis.md

     By traversing the call graph, we can determine that `f` refers to the function `a`, so we use the node of `a` for analysis.
 * Handle the case where the callee function is unknown.
     * If the callee can be identified statically (`fn != nil`), we perform a precise mapping between the call arguments and the callee’s parameters/results.
     * If the callee is unknown (`fn == nil`), we conservatively assume that the results may escape to the heap.
 This acts as a safety fallback for cases such as closures flowing into the call site.
+[Easter Egg]
 * For a statically known callee, we construct `tagHole` nodes for each parameter of the callee.
 These holes are then connected to the corresponding arguments from the caller’s call expression in a one-to-one mapping.

 ```go